xari/writing/twin_peaks/twin_peaks.md

 -----

 You remember Twin Peaks, don’t you?
-The show about owls, cherry pie, deep black coffee, and the mystery of Laura Palmer?
+The show about owls, cherry pie, deep black coffee, and the murder-mystery of Laura Palmer?

 ![Damn fine coffee](./cooper.gif)